oracle/graalvm-reachability-metadata/REVIEWING.md

 including licensing and security checks.
 This document should serve as a guideline for reviewers to simplify and harmonize those reviews.

 ## Checklist
-First step of every review must be analysing the checklist that each pull request **must** have.
+First step of every review is to verify the checklist from the pull request description.
 Once the contributor wants to open a pull request [this](pull_request_template.md) checklist will be automatically added to the pull request description.
 * If the PR does not contain such a list, it **should not be reviewed**
-* If any of the items is not checked, reviewer should get an explanation from the contributor why is this the case
+* If any of the items is not checked, the reviewer should ask for an explanation from the contributor

 ## Copyright and licences
 As mentioned in the checklist, each pull request must **only** contain tests that are created by the author of the pull request.
-**Every contribution that contains code from other sources must be rejected.** In order to check that the contribution is no copyright violation, following hints can be useful:
+**Every contribution that contains code from other sources must be rejected.** In order to check that the contribution has no copyright violation, following hints can be useful:
 * Unreasonably large contributions
 * URLs posted, comments
 * Package names that indicate a 4th party

 ## Security
 There are many security aspects that must be checked for each test provided in the pull request.
-Critical actions to check for:
+Check for the following critical actions:
 * **File Access**
   * Verify the file access is reasonable and necessary
   * Verify which file is read or written.
 Preferred case is a static filename in the local or temp directory.